 Welcome to the year-in-review edition of CZ-Mail, which highlights many of the Massachusetts Office of Coastal Zone Management’s (CZM) accomplishments in 2013, provides news and information about our programs and regions, and discusses the notable achievements of our partners.
 CZM would like to thank all of the people and organizations that contribute their time, effort, and passion to working on issues important to the Massachusetts coast.
 It has been a pleasure to work with you over the past year, and we look forward to a positive and productive 2014.

 The next regular edition of CZ-Mail will be in February.
 Additional information about CZM's programs, publications, and other coastal topics can be found on the CZM website.
 To subscribe to CZ-Mail, send a blank email to firstname.lastname@example.org.
 Also, please feel free to share CZ-Mail with colleagues and friends—and if you have any suggestions for future editions, would like your name added to the mailing list, or would like your name removed, please email your request to CZ-Mail@state.ma.us.
 For daily updates from CZM, please follow us on Twitter.

 Overview of 2013 at CZM

 From advancing ocean planning in the Commonwealth and the Northeast to helping communities address coastal flooding and erosion issues to building a new website, CZM had a busy and productive year in 2013.
 Along with continued work to implement the pioneering Massachusetts Ocean Management Plan, released in 2009, CZM is taking the lead on behalf of the Executive Office of Energy and Environmental Affairs (EEA) to review and revise the plan by the end of 2014.
 Also on the ocean planning front, CZM played leading roles with the Northeast Regional Ocean Council and the Northeast Regional Ocean Planning Body in developing foundational elements of a regional ocean planning framework that advances the National Ocean Policy.
 CZM and EEA also continued coordination with the federal Bureau of Ocean Energy Management on planning and analysis for renewable wind energy development on the outer continental shelf offshore of Massachusetts.
 Early in 2013, Massachusetts was hit by two major coastal storms—a February blizzard dubbed “Nemo” and a March northeaster—which sent out CZM’s Storm Team members to survey coastal communities and submit important damage assessment reports.
 In July, the CZM website was officially re-launched in the Mass.Gov portal format featuring new content and improved navigation/organization.
-In August, CZM led a team of 25 scientists on a six-day search for marine invasive species on floating docks and piers and updated the CZM regulations, which govern the Massachusetts Ocean Management Plan and Federal Consistency Review.
+In August, CZM led a team of 25 scientists on a and updated the CZM regulations, which govern the Massachusetts Ocean Management Plan and Federal Consistency Review.
 In December, through the Coastal Pollutant Remediation Grants Program, CZM provided almost $400,000 in direct support to coastal communities for on-the-ground projects to reduce pollution and improve the health of coastal resources, such as shellfish beds.
 Also in December, CZM launched the new StormSmart Properties website with strategies for coastal property owners to reduce erosion and storm damage while minimizing impacts to the shoreline and neighboring properties.
 These and other highlights and accomplishments for CZM and its hosted programs in 2013 are summarized below.

 CZM Program Accomplishments